 (a) EPMI (or any of its affiliates fulfilling a portion of EPMI’s obligations under this Agreement), shall perform the following:

-(1) In accordance with this Agreement, the Marketing Strategy and the Trading and Risk Policy, EPMI shall use commercially reasonable efforts to (i) provide QSE Services to Frontera in accordance with Appendix A; (ii) seek to become authorized to provide QSE Services and, following receipt of such authorization, act on behalf of Frontera for the acquisition of all natural gas required as fuel for the Facility, and to schedule, nominate and confirm all Fuel-Related Transactions in accordance with the Fuel Management Plan, and (iii) assist Frontera in originating, negotiating and concluding Structured Transactions.
+(1) In accordance with this Agreement, the Marketing Strategy and the Trading and Risk Policy, EPMI shall use commercially reasonable efforts to (i) seek to become authorized to provide QSE Services and, following receipt of such authorization, provide QSE Services to Frontera in accordance with Appendix A; (ii) act on behalf of Frontera for the acquisition of all natural gas required as fuel for the Facility, and to schedule, nominate and confirm all Fuel-Related Transactions in accordance with the Fuel Management Plan, and (iii) assist Frontera in originating, negotiating and concluding Structured Transactions.

 (2) Maintain the Financial Security required under this Agreement.